papivot/pace-docs/Docker fundamentals.md

 You are now logged in as [username@domain.com].
 ```

+ - [ ] Tag and push image

-Once you have authenticated to the registry, its now time to push the image.
+Once you have authenticated to the registry, it is time to push the image.
 These process should be similar for all registries.
 Grab the image ID that you want to push.
 In this case the value is - 414d93beb557

 `sudo docker images`